-J. Executive Order 12898: Federal Actions To Address Environmental Justice in Minority Populations and Low-Income Populations the level of protection provided to human health or the environment.
+J. Executive Order 12898: Federal Actions To Address Environmental Justice in Minority Populations and Low-Income Populations

+The EPA believes the human health or environmental risk addressed by this action will not have potential disproportionately high and adverse human health or environmental effects on minority, low-income or indigenous populations because it does not affect the level of protection provided to human health or the environment.
 As discussed in section I.C. of the preamble to this action, the NPL is a list of national priorities.
 The NPL is intended primarily to guide the EPA in determining which sites warrant further investigation to assess the nature and extent of public health and environmental risks associated with a release of hazardous substances, pollutants or contaminants.
 The NPL is of only limited significance as it does not assign liability to any party.
 Also, placing a site on the NPL does not mean that any remedial or removal action necessarily need be taken.